 3. Cultural canvases

-IPUT’s high profile Tropical Fruit Warehouse currently under construction in Dublin city centre is being used as a canvas to showcase work by emerging Irish artists.
+IPUT Real Estate’s high profile Tropical Fruit Warehouse development in Dublin city centre is being used as a canvas to showcase artists.

 4. Mind labs